tyler-j-chrestoff/SparkFromScratch/README.md

-A Dockerfile that installs Java, Python, Spark, sbt to give a full sandbox environment for playing with Spark using interactive Python, Scala, or SparkSQL in addition to supporting running standalone Python and Scala Spark applications using `spark-submit`.
+A Dockerfile that installs Java, Python, Spark, sbt to give a full sandbox environment for playing with Spark using interactive Python, Scala, or SparkSQL.
+Supports running standalone Python and Scala Spark applications using `spark-submit`.

 ## Build the image